risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-kafka-redpanda.md

 slug: /create-source-kafka-redpanda
 ---

 RisingWave supports ingesting data from Kafka topics.
-For

-Use the SQL statement below to connect RisingWave to a Kafka/Redpanda broker.
+Use the SQL statement below to connect RisingWave to a Kafka broker.

 ## Syntax